 Under the Performance Criteria Restricted Stock Award Agreement, Mr. Croatti will earn the Performance Restricted Shares if the Company achieves certain pre-established performance targets during the applicable performance periods (collectively, the "Performance Criteria").
-The Performance Criteria are based on the Company's (a) consolidated revenue and (b) adjusted operating margins for the following periods: the last six months of the Company's 2010 fiscal year ("Fiscal 2010"); the Company's 2011 fiscal year ("Fiscal 2011"); the Company's 2011 fiscal year ("Fiscal 2011"); the Company's 2011 fiscal 2011; and on a total cumulative basis for the period including Fiscal 2010, Fiscal 2011 and Fiscal 2012.
+The Performance Criteria are based on the Company's (a) consolidated revenue and (b) adjusted operating margins for the following periods: the last six months of the Company's 2010 fiscal year ("Fiscal 2010"); the Company's 2011 fiscal year ("Fiscal 2011"); the Company's 2012 fiscal year ("Fiscal 2012"); on a partial cumulative basis for the period including Fiscal 2010 and Fiscal 2011; and on a total cumulative basis for the period including Fiscal 2010, Fiscal 2011 and Fiscal 2012.
 The Performance Criteria are set forth below:

-Performance Period Revenue Performance Criteria Operating Margin Performance Criteria Fiscal 2010 The percentage amount which, when averaged with the actual operating margin from the first six months of the Company's 2010 fiscal year, is 11% Fiscal 2011 \$1,004.7 million 10% Fiscal 2012 \$1,024.8 million 10.5% "Partial Cumulative Criteria" (Fiscal 2010 and Fiscal 2011) The sum of the revenue performance criteria for Fiscal 2010 and Fiscal 2011 The weighted average (based on the length of the respective performance periods) of the operating margin performance criteria for Fiscal 2010 and Fiscal 2011 "Total Cumulative Criteria" (Fiscal 2010, Fiscal 2011 and Fiscal 2012) The sum of the revenue performance criteria for Fiscal 2010, Fiscal 2011 and Fiscal 2012 The weighted average (based on the length of the respective performance periods) of the operating margin performance criteria for Fiscal 2010, Fiscal 2011 and Fiscal 2012
+Performance Period Revenue Performance Criteria Operating Margin Performance Criteria Fiscal 2010 \$985 million less the amount of revenues from the first six months of the Company's 2010 fiscal year 1 6 Fiscal 2011 \$1,004.7 million 10% Fiscal 2012 \$1,024.8 million 10.5% "Partial Cumulative Criteria" (Fiscal 2010 and Fiscal 2011) The sum of the revenue performance criteria for Fiscal 2010 and Fiscal 2011 The weighted average (based on the length of the respective performance periods) of the operating margin performance criteria for Fiscal 2010 and Fiscal 2011 "Total Cumulative Criteria" (Fiscal 2010, Fiscal 2011 and Fiscal 2012) The sum of the revenue performance criteria for Fiscal 2010, Fiscal 2011 and Fiscal 2012 The weighted average (based on the length of the respective performance periods) of the operating margin performance criteria for Fiscal 2010, Fiscal 2011 and Fiscal 2012

-All determinations regarding satisfaction of the Performance Criteria will be made by the Compensation Committee based on the Company's audited financial statements and its books and records for the applicable fiscal years; provided that the Company's operating margins will be adjusted to reflect the following exclusions: changes in generally accepted accounting principles; any losses, costs and expenses associated with or arising from any claims, litigation, regulatory investigations, or environmental investigations and remediation which in the aggregate in any fiscal year are in excess of \$1,000,000; any losses, costs and expenses associated with or arising from any impairment of tangible or intangible assets; any losses, costs and expenses associated with or arising from any impairment of similar events; any costs and expenses in any fiscal year for gasoline, natural gas and other energy and utility costs which in the aggregate in any fiscal year are in excess of 5.7% of the Company's revenues for such fiscal year; and any equity compensation expense associated with or arising from any restricted stock issued to Mr. Croatti (whether granted under the Performance Criteria Restricted Stock Award Agreement or otherwise).
+All determinations regarding satisfaction of the Performance Criteria will be made by the Compensation Committee based on the Company's audited financial statements and its books and records for the applicable fiscal years; provided that the Company's operating margins will be adjusted to reflect the following exclusions: changes in generally accepted accounting principles; any losses, costs and expenses associated with or arising from any claims, litigation, regulatory investigations, or environmental investigations and remediation which in the aggregate in any fiscal year are in excess of \$1,000,000; any losses, costs and expenses associated with or arising from any impairment of tangible or intangible assets; any losses, costs and expenses associated with or arising from any natural catastrophes, war, terrorism, business interruption or similar events; any costs and expenses in any fiscal year for gasoline, natural gas and other energy and utility costs which in the aggregate in any fiscal year are in excess of 5.7% of the Company's revenues for such fiscal year; and any equity compensation expense associated with or arising from any restricted stock issued to Mr. Croatti (whether granted under the Performance Criteria Restricted Stock Award Agreement or otherwise).